Setting Up Alerts

 Avoid Alert Fatigue

-Too many alerts leads to ignoring them:
+Too many alerts lead you to ignore them:

 - Use appropriate thresholds